What should a driver do when joining a motorway from a slip road?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-When joining a motorway from a slip road, it is essential for a driver to match the vehicle speed to the traffic on the motorway and merge into a suitable gap.
-This practice is crucial for several reasons.
+When joining a motorway from a slip road, the driver should aim to match the vehicle speed to the traffic already on the motorway and merge into a suitable gap.
+This approach is crucial for maintaining a smooth flow of traffic and ensuring safety.

 Subscribe